 We believe that everyone should have access to community and food.
 To put that value of inclusion into practice, we use the PWYW model to eliminate financial barriers to access, so people can contribute what they are able to.
 Kin is a model based on inclusion and community: it works to engage community, offering customers the opportunity to act generously, which simultaneously subsidizes food and beverages for those who need it.
 Whether you are a millionaire, or have a quarter in your pocket, you are welcome at Kin.

 Leftovers is partnering with the Shawnessy YMCA to open the first Kin location in Calgary.
 It’s located beside the Shawnessy Library, and just down the hall from the Cardel Rinks and Bishop O’Byrne High School.
-Visit the Kin Café pilot to grab your ethically-sourced, direct trade coffee or shop at the pop-up Kin Grocery Store inside the YMCA.
+Visit the Kin Café pilot to grab your ethically-sourced, direct trade coffee or shop at the pop-up Kin Market inside the YMCA.